 The model was designed, developed and tested in the DayAnidhi Earth household over a 6 year period from mid 2001 to 2007.
 This model with regards towards zero plastic bags, was proposed as a training programme for the Malaysian Environmental NGOs (MENGO’S) in 2007, during Phase II of the Biodiversity Component of the Danida Environmental Co-operation Programme (ECP).
 This environmental co-operation programme was between the Government of Denmark and the Government of Malaysia, specifically for the Civil Society Sub Component on the Urban Environment.
 It was to serve as a model for community demonstrations and training.

 Between October 2007 – March 2009, talks, training and demonstrations were conducted for members of civil society, including corporate organisations, as a result of invitations received.
 Firstly to SHELL Malaysia – a talk and demonstration, then to the Malaysian Environmental NGO’s (MENGO’s), then with the Sustainable Development Network of Malaysia (SUSDEN), and with the Consumer Association of Penang and to Technip Malaysia.

 Towards Zero Plastic Bags:The DayAnidhi Earth Model was developed by Thayanithi Kulenthran.
 It is the copyright of DayAnidhi Earth.

 4.3 Be a caregiver for youR elderly parents

-This project is in its developmental and implementation stage.
-The project idea is based on Thaya’s value system and personal experiences.
+This project was in its developmental stage seven (2012) to four (2015) years ago.
+For the past four years it is in full implementation stage.
+The project is based somewhat on a value system and personal experiences.